beatriceinfurna/tableau-campaign-analysis-decathlon-/tableau/README.md

-## Tableau Workbook
+## Tableau Workbook (Academic Group Project)

-This folder contains the Tableau workbook used to create the dashboard.
+This folder contains the Tableau workbook developed as part of a group academic project.

-File:
+- File: `dashboard.twbx`
-- `dashboard.twbx`: Packaged Tableau workbook including data and visualizations.
+- Tool: Tableau Desktop

-Note: To open this file, Tableau Desktop or Tableau Reader is required.
+- Context: Academic group assignment (IESEG)

+Note:
+The workbook is provided for reference purposes only and is not intended for public reuse or redistribution.